 Every month this summer the Heritage Museum will host a Fourth Friday Food Truck Night, featuring local foods, beverages and themed activities for kids of all ages.
 Scavenger hunts and art projects will keep the younger ones busy while there will be plenty to keep the palate happy.

-Real foodies won’t want to miss the Cape Cod Food Truck the weekend of August 6th at the Cape Cod Fair Grounds in East Falmouth.
+Real foodies won’t want to miss the Cape Cod Food Truck and Craft Beer Festival the weekend of August 5th at the Cape Cod Fair Grounds in East Falmouth.
 This has become an annual local favorite.
 Unique to this food festival will be over 30 local, national, and regional food trucks as well as over 50 craft beers to sample.
 This promises to be family friendly fun event.

 Another great place to find food trucks and sample different types of food and beverages is at one of the many Farmers Markets across the Cape and Islands during the summer months.
 Check out our Farmers Market schedule to find one near you.